 Besides being delicious, I love the fact that these can not only be made ahead of time, but they also freeze well.
 It's wonderful to come home from a long day at work, throw something on the grill and pop these babies in the oven.
 Add a nice green salad or some yummy roasted veggies and you've got a fabulous dinner - in no time flat!

 P.S.
-If you have roasted garlic on hand, by all means use it.
-I’m not always so well prepared; often I just throw some peeled garlic cloves in with the potatoes – as they cook together the garlic becomes sweet and soft and just about melts into the potatoes as you mash them.
-Oh, and if you’re looking for a super easy way to roast garlic (I should really be ashamed to not ALWAYS have some of this on hand) check out this post.
+If you have roasted garlic on hand, by all means, use it.
+I'm not always so well prepared; often I just throw some peeled garlic cloves in with the potatoes - as they cook together the garlic becomes sweet and soft and just about melts into the potatoes as you mash them.

 - 6 medium cloves garlic